cuckoosandbox/cuckoo/docs/book/src/usage/packages.rst

     * ``dll``: used to run and analyze **Dinamically Linked Libraries**.
                You can specify a "function" option that will instruct Cuckoo to execute the specified exported function.
-If this option is not set, Cuckoo will try to execute the regulular ``DllMain`` function.
+If this option is not set, Cuckoo will try to execute the regular ``DllMain`` function.
-               You can laso specify a "free" option that will instruct Cuckoo not to inject and hook the ``rundll32`` process and let the library run (not behavior results will be produced).
+               You can also specify a "free" option that will instruct Cuckoo not to inject and hook the ``rundll32`` process and let the library run (not behavior results will be produced).
     * ``pdf``: used to run and analyze **PDF documents**.